CR-LSO: Convex Neural Architecture Optimization in the Latent Space of Graph Variational Autoencoder with Input Convex Neural Networks: Experiments

 \subsubsection{Baselines and experiment setup}

-For fair comparison, three hyper-parameter optimization algorithms are employed as baselines including random search (RS) \cite{bergstra2012random}, BO-based tree-structured Parzen Estimator (TPE) \cite{bergstra2013making,ozaki2020multiobjective}, and EA-based covariance matrix adaptation evolution strategy (CMA-ES) \cite{nomura2021warm, hansen2016cma}.
+For fair comparison, three hyper-parameter optimization algorithms are employed as baselines including random search (RS) \cite{bergstra2012random}, BO-based tree-structured Parzen Estimator (TPE) \cite{bergstra2013making}, and EA-based covariance matrix adaptation evolution strategy (CMA-ES) \cite{nomura2021warm}.
 These baselines are employed under the framework of Optuna \cite{akiba2019optuna}.
 In addition, NAO \cite{luo2018neural} is applied as a baseline of gradient-based LSO.
 The uniform sampling (US) of the discrete search space is used as the lower bound of all these methods.
 In particular, $K=10$ and $\rho = Q_{\rm start}/Q_{\rm max} = 0.5$ are unchanged for NAO and CR-LSO.
-To verify whether a convexity regularized latent space (CR-LS) can promote the downstream optimization strategies, we also test the ability of RS, BO and CMA-ES in the constrained latent space (denoted by LS).
+To verify whether a convexity regularized latent space (CR-LS) can promote the downstream optimization strategies, we also test the ability of RS, BO and CMA-ES in the unconstrained latent space (denoted by LS).
 In particular, we set $Q_{\rm max} = 200, 400, 800, 1600$ and $3200$ to test the performance of these methods under different computational complexity.
-The means and standard deviation of the average accuracy of the top-5 architectures are recorded.
-For each experiment, the result is calculated by five independent runs.
+The means and standard deviations of the average accuracy of the top-5 architectures are recorded.
+The results are calculated by five independent runs.
 The statistical results are summarized in Table \ref{tab:top-5_performance}.